Homelab-Alex/repository-template/README.md

 * Automatically protects the `main` branch from direct pushes.

 ## Getting Started
-Simply create a new repository using this template.
+Simply create a new repository using this template, ensuring that the visibility is set to `public`.
 The `Initialize Repository` action will automatically configure the repository with the necessary settings.

+> [!NOTE]
+> Making the repository public is needed because branch protection rules are not applied to private
+> repositories when using the free tier of GitHub Organizations.